-I explain what a pole dancing party is, how they're usually structured, and how to find someone who can do a party for you, either at your home or in a studio.
+You'll learn what a pole dancing party is, how they're usually structured, and how to find someone who can do a party for you, either at your home or in a studio.

-There are often extra party touches included or available as add-ons, such as a champagne toast, decorations, costumes or props, photo opportunities, performances and goody bags.
+In addition to learning some simple pole dance moves, there are often extra party touches included or available as add-ons, such as a champagne toast, decorations, costumes or props, photo opportunities, performances and goody bags.

 Most likely everyone in your group will be required to sign a waiver, and there should be some basic safety information given.
 For example, you'll probably be asked to remove rings and other loose jewelry, and to wash any lotion off your hands (hand lotion and dance poles are a dangerous combination!).

 During this time, your party presenter will introduce herself, and might have some fun activities to get you in the party mood, like choosing your own pole dancer name for the evening.